yy/dviz-course/m01-intro/lab.md

 If you haven't, you may want to install the core Python data packages.

 ```
-conda install numpy scipy pandas scikit-learn matplotlib seaborn jupyter
+conda install numpy scipy pandas scikit-learn matplotlib seaborn jupyter jupyterlab
 ```

-Although it is not strictly required, it is a really good practice to use virtual environment for each project.
-Try to use it for every project!
+You always want to use a virtual environment for each of your project.
 By using virtual environments, you can isolate each environment from the others and maintain separate sets (versions) of packages. `conda` has a built-in support for virtual environments.

 ```
 conda create -n dviz python=3.7
 ```

-This command creates a virtual environment named `dviz` with Python 3.6 and Anaconda.
+This command creates a virtual environment named `dviz` with Python 3.7 and Anaconda.

 You can activate the environment (whenever you begins to work on this course) by running